digitalhabitat/gardenbot/obsidian-git.md

 ### Install libsecret

-- Since `https` is being used
+- Since `https` is being used we need to way to automate entering in the username and password every time we try to push to the repository.

 ```sh
 git config --global credential.helper libsecret
 ```

-- If the above e
+- If the above example does not work try this one below.

 ```sh
 sudo apt install libsecret-1-0 libsecret-1-dev make gcc sudo make --directory=/usr/share/doc/git/contrib/credential/libsecret